An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 LICENSE TO DRIVE

 Tolls are charged on the two Turnpikes which are also Interstate 44 in eastern OK.
-If you need to use them for some reason, you will need cash, not credit cards.
+If you need to use them, you will need cash, not credit cards.
 However I-44 is free through the Tulsa metro area.
 And all other Interstates that replaced Route 66 are free.

 PAVEMENT ON RT 66

 Some Route 66 pavement is original--one of the reasons for making the trip.
 This includes brick laid down before Route 66 was named, plus narrow concrete and asphalt from the 1920s and 30s.
-In many sections especially through western OK and TX you are actually on concrete used by Dust Bowl refugees...and folks a generation later in their shiny finned fantasies.
+In many sections especially through western OK and TX you are actually on concrete used by Great Depression refugees...and folks a generation later in their shiny finned fantasies.

 Pavement varies from "narrow-but-excellent" to "rough-and-getting-rougher."
 One example of pristine pavement is at the very top of this page.
 Bypassed sections with weeds and crumbling pavement can frequently be explored in an ordinary car.

 There is about 20 miles of real mountain driving around Oatman in Western AZ.
-The road is well-maintained blacktop with stone barriers at critical points.
-It should NOT be attempted after-dark, and Oatman has no motels.
+The road is well-maintained blacktop with stone barrier walls at critical points.
+It should NOT be attempted after-dark, and Oatman has no motels (or gas stations).
+Large recreational vehicles (RVs) and those towing a camper should avoid this section.

 A few optional sections are unpaved--but a paved alternate is nearby.
 One unpaved section stretches 18 miles (30 km) from the TX line at Glenrio to just east of San Jon NM.
 A typical scene from "Dirt 66" is shown above.
 The road is used by the Postal Service, a school bus and locals.